andreas-wagner-dev/object-oriented-learning-journey/blog/ui/Classic-DDD-vs-OOP-UI-Persistence-FINAL.md

 # Classic DDD vs. Object-Oriented UI & Persistence

-**A practical comparison with Java & JSF examples, diagrams, and lessons learned from (forgotten Art of) OOP, DDD, and the “UI of Objects” approach.**
+**A practical comparison of OOP with DDD, based on Java & JSF examples, diagrams, and lessons learned from the “UI of Objects” approach.**
 ---
 ## Introduction